I often get asked questions that seem to recur through clients. I have compiled the most frequent asked questions here.

 Every project is unique, so I tend not to give a fixed price.
 Plus I like to adapt my way of working depending on how the client prefers.
 Some clients want to get more involved than others.
 Some know what they want, and some they trust my work.

-I like to allow 3 or 4 weeks to work in a brand.
-This way I have time to explore and gather the correct information.
+I we are talking about a visual identity (logo, colours, font and graphics) I like to allow 3 or 4 weeks.
+This way I have time to explore and gather the correct information and ideas.

 I always work closely with the client.
 The last think I want is to put a lot of time and effort and then not hit the spot.